-] What is a typical family size?
-Describe the dwelling in which they live. ] What does a typical family diet consist of? ] Where do families get food and how do they cook it? ] What types of jobs do they have and what is the average wage? ] Do famillies have access to education and health care?
-Is it affordable?
-Does the family have access to clean water, toilets, electricity, telephones, roads and local markets? ] What major barriers do typical families face including earning a living and access to nutritious food?
-Wikipedia can be useful for initial searches, but it should never be used as a reference since it is not possible to evaluate the accuracy of the information or the credibility of the author(s) of the article.
+☐ What is a typical family size?
+Describe the dwelling in which they live. ☐ What does a typical family diet consist of? ☐ Where do families get food and how do they cook it? ☐ What types of jobs do they have and what is the average wage? ☐ Do famillies have access to education and health care?
+Is it affordable? ☐ Does the family have access to clean water, toilets, electricity, telephones, roads and local markets? ☐ What major barriers do typical families face including earning a living and access to nutritious food?
+SOURCES Wikipedia can be useful for initial exemples.
+But plants

+PRO TIP can be useful

+for initial searches, but

+it should never be used

+as a reference since it is

+not possible to evaluate the

+accuracy of the information

+or the credibility of the

+author(s) of the

+article.